Joecode22/Whale-Talk/README.md

 - **Vector Usage**: A vector of characters (`std::vector<char>`) is used to store the vowels that are permissible in Whale Talk.
 - **Loops**: Iterative loops are employed to examine each character of the input and determine if it is a vowel that should be included in the output.
 - **Character Duplication**: For the characters 'u' and 'e', the program duplicates them in the output to emphasize their prolonged pronunciation in Whale Talk.
+- **Case Insensitivity**: The program has been enhanced to handle uppercase letters by converting all characters to lowercase before processing.

 #### How to Run

 1. Compile the `whale.cpp` file using a C++ compiler (e.g., `g++ whale.cpp -o whale`).
 2. Run the compiled program (e.g., `./whale` on Unix-based systems).

+## Acknowledgements

+This project was inspired by and based on an exercise from Codecademy.
+Codecademy's comprehensive and interactive learning platform provided the foundational knowledge and concept for the Whale Talk Translator.
+Their educational resources have been invaluable in learning programming concepts and applying them to fun and creative projects like this one.

 ## Conclusion